Tag Archives: group ride

 by John Brown

-No matter how brave you are sometimes weather conditions keep you from conquering those trails with indoor biking.
+No matter how brave you are, sometimes weather conditions keep you from conquering those trails with indoor biking.
 This is especially true as the mercury drops and turns our beloved Earth into something reminiscent of the Russian front.
 Luckily, there are plenty of ways to have fun with indoor biking.
+Maybe with a spin class?

 Indoor Biking with a Spin Class

 Most gyms offer spin classes.
-These classes use a stationary bicycle, music, and instructors to guide a class through about a 1-hour workout.
-Spin classes are a source of indoor biking, and it gets you out of the house.
+These classes use a stationary bicycle, music, and instructors to guide a class through a one-hour workout.
+Spin classes are a source of indoor biking, and they get you out of the house.

 There are, however, a few downsides with spin classes to keep in mind.
-One issue is that a spin bike won’t fit the same as your own bike.
-To fix this, many riders will install their own saddle and pedals on a spin bike before each class.
+One issue is that a spin bike won’t fit the same as your bike.
+Many riders will install their saddle and pedals on a spin bike before each class to fix this.
 The other potential problem is that the classes are not tailored to your personal goals.
-The classes are usually high tempo, high effort workouts that might not fit with your training plan.
-Some riders find they like the community of spin class but not the specific ride, so they opt-in or out of certain portions of the workout.
+The classes are usually high-tempo, high-effort workouts that might not fit with your training plan.
+Some riders find they like the community of spin class but not the specific ride, so they opt in or out of certain portions of the workout.

 Riding your bike indoors spin class